tpascarella/sr50/docs/spending/food.md

 You should aim to get 100% of your calories from healthy food that you buy from grocery stores.

-Grocery stores are designed so you'll buy way more than you intially intended, so only go once a week, and bring a list.

 :::tip Some Tips For Lowering Your Grocery Bills
 - create a grocery list based off the weekly ad,
 - take full advantage of BOGO deals and discounts,